Louisiana parents challenge law requiring schools, colleges to post Ten Commandments

 Trending News

 Gov. Jeff Landry said when he signed the bill that he would welcome a court challenge.
-His office did not reply to a request for comment.
+His office did not reply to a request for comment Monday.
 The attorney general's office issued a statement attempting to draw President Joe Biden into the fray.

 The Louisiana parents, four of whom are listed as "Reverend," are backed by the American Civil Liberties Union, the Freedom From Religion Foundation and Americans United for Separation of Church and State.

-The lawsuit, filed in the Middle District of Louisiana, says posting the Ten Commandments in every school and college classroom makes them unavoidable and "unconstitutionally pressures students into religious observance, veneration, and adoption of the state's favored religious scripture."
+The lawsuit says posting the Ten Commandments in every school and college classroom makes them unavoidable and "unconstitutionally pressures students into religious observance, veneration, and adoption of the state's favored religious scripture."

 Since the bill was passed, several other religious groups have suggested that the basis of their moral codes also be considered for display in Louisiana classrooms.

-Kentucky approved a Ten Commandments law in 1978 and required districts to raise money from private donors.
-The Supreme Court said the law was an unconstitutional attempt to establish a religion for people to follow.
+Kentucky approved a Ten Commandments law in 1978 and required districts to raise money for the displays from private donors.
+Even without spending state money, the Supreme Court said Kentucky's law was an unconstitutional attempt to establish a religion for people to follow.

+Louisiana's law says districts don't have to pay for the displays themselves, but should either take donations of cash or let someone donate displays directly.

-The Americans United for Separation of Church and State said it feared the law was an attempt to promote Christian nationalism, or the notion that America was created for European Christians and that its laws must perpetuate "this privilege."
+The Americans United for Separation of Church and State said it feared the Louisiana law is an attempt to promote Christian nationalism, or the notion that America was created for European Christians and that its laws must perpetuate "this privilege."

 Patrick Elliott, the legal director of the Freedom from Religion Foundation, said that even with conservatives holding a majority of positions on the U.S. Supreme Court, there was sufficient precedent for courts to strike down the Louisiana law.